 Produced and Directed by George Abbott, Stanley Donen

 Faust was never this enjoyable, although the Peter Cook – Dudley Moore Bedazzled was almost as funny.
-The staging marshals intense feelings of Americana-nostalgia — and a serious undertow of truth about American males that desert their home lives for dreams of something more glamorous.
+The staging evokes feelings of Americana-nostalgia — and an undertow of truth about American males that desert their homes for dreams of something more glamorous.
 The emotions here are socially significant.
 Even the original book equates Baseball Fever with Spousal Abandonment.

 One long ball hitter, that’s what we need!
 I’d sell my soul for one long ball hitter.

-The frustrated prayer of middle-aged Washington Senators fan Joe Boyd (Robert Shafer) receives a Satanic answer when Mister Applegate (Ray Walston) offers to use magic to make him a superstar baseball player who can help the Senators beat the fearsome NY Yankees.
-Joe writes a goodbye note to his faithful wife Meg (Shannon Bolin) and is transformed into the handsome, youthful Joe Hardy, future hope of baseball fans everywhere (Tab Hunter).
+A prayer of middle-aged Washington Senators fan Joe Boyd (Robert Shafer) receives a Satanic answer when Mister Applegate (Ray Walston) offers to use magic to make him a superstar baseball player who can help the Senators beat the fearsome NY Yankees.
+Joe writes a goodbye note to his faithful wife Meg (Shannon Bolin) and is transformed into the handsome, youthful Joe Hardy, the hope of baseball fans everywhere (Tab Hunter).
 An impromptu audition with Senator’s manager Benny Van Buren (Russ Brown) wins Joe an immediate place on the team.
-When Joe tries to re-contact his wife Meg, Mister Applegate looses his ‘Number One Home Wrecker’ on him: Lola, once the ugliest woman in Providence, Rhode Island and now a vamp from Hell (Gwen Verdon).
+When Joe tries to re-contact his wife Meg, Mister Applegate looses his ‘Number One Home Wrecker’ on him: Lola (Gwen Verdon), a vamp from Hell who was once the ugliest woman in Providence, Rhode Island.
 Only one problem: Joe is so virtuous, he inspires Lola to reform.

-Tab Hunter was once much maligned for being a Hollywood no-talent crammed into a Broadway cast, but he’s just great as Joe — so good-looking that he easily personifies an ideal squeaky-clean ball player.
+Tab Hunter was once much maligned for being a Hollywood no-talent crammed into a Broadway cast, but he’s an ideal Joe: — so good-looking that he easily personifies an ideal squeaky-clean ball player.
 We respond to Joe Hardy the same way we do Christopher Reeve as Superman — in this day and age, true-blue honesty brings a tear to the eye.
 Despite his lack of dance training Hunter acquits himself admirably in the final Two Lost Souls number.
-He’s a fine foil for Gwen Verdon’s fiery redhead.
-Her showcase number Whatever Lola Wants, Lola Gets is a wonderfully corny vamp act that makes fun of every seduction scene in history.
-Verdon’s dancing had to be tamed down a bit from the original choreography to remove some burlesque motions considered too vulgar … but they aren’t missed.
+He’s a fine foil for Verdon’s fiery redhead.
+Her showcase number Whatever Lola Wants, Lola Gets is a wonderful vamp act that makes fun of every seduction scene in history.
+Verdon’s stage choreography had to be tamed down a bit to remove some burlesque motions considered too vulgar … but they aren’t missed.
 Verdon makes up in personality what she might lack in raving beauty, and she fills out a tight skirt with legs that make Wonder Woman look like Twiggy.
 The clowning makes no difference: Lola Hernandez’s dancing physicality is a pure expression of sex.

 Verdon’s numbers are smooth as silk and photographed in long takes that underline her achievement — how she sheds those tight pants so perfectly in Whatever Lola Wants is a wonderment.
 Some critics complain that the musical numbers are simply filmed straight, and therefore aren’t cinematic.
 Cutting up Verdon and Fosse’s solos and duets would be terrible — fancy editing is no more appropriate than it would be in a Fred Astaire number.
 And the critics are wrong anyway — Shoeless Joe from Hannibal Mo is staged for the camera and uses plenty of dynamic cutting.
 Ditto Two Lost Souls.

 Yankees shows choreographer Bob Fosse’s overall versatility.
-The dance chorus of baseball players in Shoeless Joe raises dust in a rousing routine composed wholly from actions and poses taken from classic baseball cards.
-Perhaps it was cut down slightly, for Stanley Donen must resort to a random cutaway to a smiling Smokey (the catcher) to bridge two (presumed) mismatched master shots.
-A black dancer performs several acrobatic tumbles.
+The dance chorus of baseball players in Shoeless Joe raises dust in a rousing routine lifted from actions and poses on classic baseball cards.
+Perhaps it had to be shortened, for Stanley Donen must resort to a random cutaway to a smiling Smokey (the catcher) to bridge two (presumed) mismatched master shots.
+One dancer performs several acrobatic tumbles.
 On one flip he loses his cap, but saves the shot by snatching it from the ground in a reflex motion.
 It’s so deft you have to be looking for it to even notice.
-We immediately understand why that particular camera take was put it in the movie.
+We immediately understand why that particular camera take was chosen.
 We expect near perfection in choreography but this transcends it.

 I’m handy with fire.

 The big career winner in Damn Yankees is the inimitable Ray Walston.
 His Mister Applegate gets the wickedest lines and best bits of business.
 Audiences are amused by his red socks and laugh at his cracks about D.C. corruption: “How do you suppose some of these politicians around town got started?
 And parking lot owners?”
-Walston plays well against the cynical, unflappable Rae Allen as reporter Gloria Thorpe.
-Despite her eagerness to unmask Joe Hardy as a fraud, Gloria is an honest fan too.
+Walston plays well against Rae Allen’s sassy ‘n’ cynical reporter Gloria Thorpe.
+Despite her eagerness to unmask Joe Hardy as a fraud, Gloria is an honest fan.
 Applegate bombards her with sexist insults: Go home!
 Get married!
 Have Children!”
-For her part Gloria bounces nicely off Russ Brown’s Benny Van Buren, who really does wonder if she works as a sports reporter to see the naked men in the locker room.
+Gloria bounces nicely off Russ Brown’s Benny Van Buren, who asks if she became a sports reporter to see the naked men in the locker room.
 Russ Brown’s showcase number is of course Heart, a tonic to the spirit.
 After Damn Yankees baseball feels like the humanity’s most noble activity.

-Mister Applegate’s comedy number Those Were The Good Old Days makes great use of morbid imagery like pioneers being scalped and Marie Antoinette losing her head — and a hilarious one-shot cameo of Jack the Ripper having trouble gutting a victim with his knife.
-Don’t faint, 21st Century Americans, but Good Old Days depicts stereotyped Indians and cannibals.
+Mister Applegate’s comedy number Those Were The Good Old Days makes great use of morbid history: pioneers being scalped and Marie Antoinette losing her head — and a hilarious one-shot cameo of Jack the Ripper having trouble gutting a victim with his knife.
+Don’t faint, 21st century Americans, but Good Old Days depicts stereotyped Indians and cannibals.
 Where’s the petition demanding that the negative for Damn Yankees be burned?
-As with the opening song Six Days Out of Every Year Donen and Abbott successfully employ multi-screen trickery.
+As in the opening song Six Days Out of Every Year Donen and Abbott successfully employ multi-screen trickery.

 Wives!
 They cause me more trouble than the Methodist church.

-One common complaint of Damn Yankees is that Meg Boyd ought to recognize Joe Hardy as her husband Joe Boyd, from twenty or twenty-five years previous.
+A persistent complaint of Damn Yankees is that Meg Boyd ought to recognize Joe Hardy because he’s a younger version of her missing husband.
 As Gloria Thorpe would shout, “Bosh!”
 Who says that Applegate transforms Joe into a copy of his younger self?
-The younger Boyd surely didn’t possess Hardy’s superhero baseball skills or he’d never have become an insurance agent.
+If the younger Boyd had Hardy’s superhero baseball skills, he’d never have become an insurance agent.
 The ultra-handsome Tab Hunter is a perfect choice to play an idealized fantasy baseball player, as humble as he is talented.

-Although it ends on a solid emotional note, Damn Yankees can disappoint viewers expecting a big finale musical number.
-Both the baseball story and the Faust angle are resolved spectacularly in the race for the pennant between the Senators and the Yankees.
-The transformation of Lola back to her original self is genuinely chilling, with the Charles Addams- like weirdness of the grotesque creature and Applegate taking their ball park seats together.
-The next four moody minutes show the restored Joe Boyd sneaking home, reminding us of the later sci-fi horror film Seconds.
-Meg and Joe Boyd reprise her heartbreaking signature tune, Applegate and Lola’s phantoms are banished and the movie simply ends — not badly, but before some audiences are fully prepared.
-For such a light-hearted story Damn Yankees generates a wide range of moods and tones.
+Although it ends on a solid emotional note, Damn Yankees can disappoint viewers expecting a big musical finale.
+Both the baseball story and the Faust angle are resolved in the race for the pennant between the Senators and the Yankees.
+The transformation of Lola back to her original ugly self is chilling, with the added Charles Addams- like weirdness of the grotesque Lola and Applegate taking their ball park seats together.
+The next four moody minutes show Joe Boyd sneaking home, reminding us of the later sci-fi horror film Seconds.
+Meg and Joe Boyd reprise her heartbreaking signature tune, Applegate and Lola’s phantoms are banished and the movie simply ends, before some audiences are fully prepared.
+The light-hearted story Damn Yankees generates a wide range of moods and tones.
 At one point the swampy Potomac looks like a painting of the River Styx, with Joe waiting to cross to the Isle of the Dead.
 It’s a magical show all around.